-3.3.17 Check of the Signal Transmission for Internal and External Remote Tripping
+3.3.16 Checking the Signal Transmission for Internal and External Remote Tripping

-The 7SA6 provides the possibility to transmit a remote trip signal to the opposite line end if a signal transmission path is available for this purpose.
+The 7SA522 provides the possibility to transmit a remote trip signal to the opposite line end if a signal transmission path is available for this purpose.
 This remote trip signal may be derived from both an internally generated trip signal as well as from any signal coming from an external protection or control device.